 - Skin Boosters: Teosyal Puresense Skin Booster contains hyaluronic acid and Dermo-Restructuring Complex – a combination of natural components that are all synergistically involved to redensify the dermis and provide antioxidant protection: 3 potent antioxidants, 2 minerals, 1 vitamin, and 8 amino acids.
 One of the potent antioxidants called glutathione is able to break down the melanin within the pigmented lesions and lighten them after several treatments.

 - Pigment Laser: Fotona QX MAX’s Q-switched Nd:YAG laser works by destroying the pigment in the skin without the need for excision.
 The laser produces short pulses of intense light that pass harmlessly through the top layers of the skin to be selectively absorbed by the melanin in the lesion.
 These melanin are subsequently broken down into smaller particles, which are then removed by the body’s own immune system.
 There is minimal discomfort with no downtime.
 Multiple sessions are needed and treatment intervals may vary from 1-4 weeks.

 Pictures courtesy of Fotona

-Some pigmentations especially melasma can be worsen by sun exposure.
-Broad-spectrum fragrance-free sunscreens, with a sun protection factor (SPF) of 30 or greater and a high ultraviolet A (UVA) star-rating, should be applied daily throughout the year.
+Some pigmentations especially melasma can worsen via sun exposure.
+Broad-spectrum fragrance-free sunscreens with a sun protection factor (SPF) of 30 or greater and a high ultraviolet A (UVA) star-rating should be applied daily throughout the year.